 All Companies in the Mergr database fall under one of four current ownership categories.

-- Private - Company is privately held.
-Examples include VC-backed companies such as Dropbox or family-owned companies such as Cargill.
+Private - Company is privately held.
+Examples include VC-backed companies such as Stripe or family-owned companies such as Cargill.

 You can also look-up companies using a 'former' ownership attribute.